×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "Surprised by the ease in getting doctor's appointments and the speed at which patients are processed - much less waiting time than in the States.
 No wasted or unnecessary medications or treatments.
-Doctors and nurses here are for the patients not for profit," remarked one expat living in Machala.
+Doctors and nurses here are for the patients not for profit," said an expat in Machala.

 View More Answers